asulyma/education-easy-app/readme.md

    - role: _ROLE_ADMIN_
    - scope: standard-scope user-scope

-Also, for working with users, you need to pass `/second-step-register` endpoint.
+Currently, there is no possibility to create new users or clients.

 ***
 ### TODO list:
 1. Add ElasticSearch support
-2. Implement a Jenkins integration with the next steps:
+2. Implement a Jenkins integration with the following pipelines:
-   - MVN Test
-   - MVN Build
-   - Build Docker Image
+   - 2.1.
+Build
+        - Git clone + checkout + merge
+        - mvn clean test
+        - mvn package
+        - build docker image
-   - Push Image to DockerHub
+        - push image to dockerhub
-   - Deploy to AWS via Ansible: connect, install java, docker, pull images and run docker-compose as result
+   - 2.2.
+Deploy to AWS
+        - Call ansible role
+        - install java, docker
+        - docker purge
+        - login and pull images
+        - maybe pull standard images
+        - copy compose file to env
+        - docker-compose up
-3. Make a flexible solution for public endpoints (swagger/actuator WITH RoleSecurityFilter)
+3. Make a flexible solution for change tag version for the docker and for mvn